duhbooh/dApps-Co_Project_3/README.md

 ## Introduction

 Welcome to the Blockchain and Cryptocurrency Presentation.
 This presentation covers a comprehensive range of topics related to blockchain technology, cryptocurrencies, non-fungible tokens (NFTs), and their various applications and impacts.
-This repository includes the slides, notes, and additional resources used during the presentation.
+This repository includes the slides, notes, and an interactive Crypto Currency Market Data webpage.

 ## Contents